Back to news

 Key takeaways

-• Briefing: Every platform that takes off ends up needing a place where other people can add to it.
+• Briefing: Briefing Every platform that takes off ends up needing a place where other people can add to it.

-• Enterprise Features: For organisations, the original article described private registries with the following: **Internal Skills**: Publish proprietary skills without exposing them publicly **Approval Workflows**: Require review before skills can be installed **Usage Analytics**: Track which skills are used across teams **Compliance Scanning**: Automatic licence and security compliance checking **Integration**: Sync with private npm registries and Artifactory A caveat before you plan around any of this: none of these enterprise features could be confirmed against official sources.
+• Enterprise Features: Enterprise Features For organisations, the original article described private registries with the following: **Internal Skills**: Publish proprietary skills without exposing them publicly **Approval Workflows**: Require review before skills can be installed **Usage Analytics**: Track which skills are used across teams **Compliance Scanning**: Automatic licence and security compliance checking **Integration**: Sync with private npm registries and Artifactory A caveat before you plan around any of this: none of these enterprise features could be confirmed against official sources.

 Briefing

 Every platform that takes off ends up needing a place where other people can add to it.
-For OpenClaw, that place is ClawHub, a registry for agent skills that people have started calling the npm of AI capabilities.
+For OpenClaw, that place is ClawHub (opens in a new tab), a registry for agent skills that people have started calling the npm of AI capabilities.
 It holds thousands of community-built skills, and the most popular ones have been installed hundreds of thousands of times.
 Much of OpenClaw's pull comes from what lives here.

 What Is ClawHub?